-Risk Control to Mitigate Risk Residual Risk Components of the building do not meet the current Building Code for mandatory requirements - fire safety, electrical systems, switchboard rooms, etc. Ground surfaces are unsafe Identify the gaps to bring the buildings and grounds up to standard.
+Risk Control to Mitigate Risk Residual Risk There is a risk that Components of the building do not meet the current Building Code for mandatory requirements - fire safety, electrical systems, switchboard rooms, etc. Ground surfaces are unsafe Identify the gaps to bring the buildings and grounds up to standard.
 Cost the works.
 Prioritise works based on risk.
-High are determined through Council's asset inspections and the customer request system.
-Works are prioritised based on Council's risk matrix.
+High

-The most recent capital works include the new facilities within Kittyhawk Park, Beetles Park, Little Beach Foreshore, Forster Park and Spencer Park.
+The most recent capital works include the new facilities within Aliceton Reserve, Conroy Park, Henderson Park, Centennial Park, Anzac Park and Little Beach Foreshore.
 Proposed future capital works are scheduled through biannual condition inspections and with consideration of requests made by community user groups.

 Funding for reactive and programmed maintenance is allocated in the Public Domain and Services section of Council.
-The reactive and programmed maintenance works
+The reactive and programmed maintenance works are determined through Council's asset inspections and the customer request system.
+Works are prioritised based on Council's risk matrix.